coders-school/templates/module2/homework/make_unique/README.md

 ## `make_unique` (40 XP)

 Implement `make_unique` function.
-It should be able to take any numer of parameters and it should return a unique_ptr with a given type.
+It should be able to take any number of parameters and it should return a unique_ptr with a given type.
 The object of a given type should be created with all parameters passed to it.
 The main challenge is to properly unit tests for l-values and r-values.
 Do not forget about CI.

 ```cpp